 - Value data provided in the ‘Outstanding NPLs in Thailand’ chart represent the value of the total outstanding non-performing loans (NPLs) of financial institutions for both corporate and personal consumer.
 The percentage to total loans represent the total outstanding NPLs to the outstanding loans.

-- The pie chart ‘Q3/2020 increase in corporate NPLs by sector’ represents the new and re-entered NPLs which occurred during the period.
+- The pie chart ‘Q3/2021’s new corporate NPLs by sector’ represents the new and re-entered NPLs which occurred during the period.
 The number of personal consumer NPLs is excluded.

 - The number of rehabilitation cases accepted by the Central Bankruptcy Court only refers to the applications that the Court has accepted for consideration.
 The court may reject the application for rehabilitation.

 Our solutions address a number of different requirements from businesses and their stakeholders across an organization’s lifecycle.
 The global impact of COVID-19 has unavoidably pushed several businesses into the Stressed and Distressed part of the cycle.
 Our experienced approach bring valuable insights and guidance to help you to stabilize, protect value, and then ready the business to emerge.

 The quarterly trends and restructuring insights from Deal Advisory Services, KPMG in Thailand.